What is a green screen?

 Composing red, green, blue separations, with matts, cover matts, and intermatts using bi-packing techniques on every starship and fighter plane, the film came to life, with Luke Skywalker the fighter pilot leading the charge.

 Why does a green screen have to be green?

-Green and blue are the colours most commonly used for chroma screen compositing.
-First and foremost, this is because they are the colours farthest from human skin tone.
-Otherwise, any colour could be used for a transparent effect.
+Green and blue are the colors most commonly used for chroma screen compositing.
+First and foremost, this is because they are the colors farthest from human skin tone.
+Otherwise, any color could be used for a transparent effect.

 The greatest limitation of green/blue screen technology is lighting.
 When lighting is not perfectly balanced between two composite images, the image looks odd to the audience, and distracts greatly from the believability of the composite moving image.

 Once exclusively a tool for weathercasters and cinematographers today, digital green screen technology is now used every day by people video conferencing with Zoom.